ilo5u/GrammarAnalyzer/README.md

 <img src="https://github.com/ilo5u/GrammarAnalyzer/tree/master/Pics/home.png" style="zoom:50%;" />

-The left *tool bar* has tow buttons, the upper one guides to the home page as the above shows, and the reset one to *help* page, where you can access the web [link](https://github.com/ilo5u/GrammarAnalyzer) to the *README.md* if you forget how to use the app.
+The left *tool bar* has tow buttons, the upper one guides to the home page as the above shows, and the other to *help* page, where you can access the web [link](https://github.com/ilo5u/GrammarAnalyzer) to the *README.md* if you forget how to use the app.

 ## Import